postmodern/ruby-install/doc/man/ruby-install.1.md

 	Specifies the directory where Ruby will be installed.
 	Defaults to */opt/rubies/$ruby-$version* for root and
 	*~/.rubies/$ruby-$version* for normal users.

+`-s`, `--src-dir` *DIR*
+	Specifies the directory for downloading and unpacking Ruby source.

+`-c`, `--cleanup`
+	Remove the downloaded Ruby archive and unpacked source-code after installation.

 `-j[`*JOBS*`]`, `--jobs[=`*JOBS*`]`
 	Specifies the number of *make* jobs to run in parallel when compiling